The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 The sidestroke will likely feel more unnatural than the front crawl, but I’m sure you’ll master it with just a bit of practice!
 Using the sidestroke will help you to swim for long distances with your head above water (which is super helpful for swimming rescues).

-From personal experience, be warned that the sidestroke will likely require some extra practice, as its a more advanced swimming technique that’s tricky to get 100% right.
+From personal experience, be warned that the sidestroke will likely require some extra practice, as it’s a more advanced swimming technique that’s tricky to get 100% right.
 Luckily, the next two strokes are a lot less difficult to get the hang of!

 The third stroke you’re required to perform is the breaststroke.
 The breaststroke is a simple and common stroke amongst swimmers that you’re probably at least a little bit familiar with already.
-Watch the video (3:54) below for a great demonstration:

 The breaststroke is one of the most frequently used swimming styles and is relatively easy to perform correctly.
 It can be adapted to have your head either inside or outside the water.
 The breaststroke is one of the most important strokes for lifesaving, so make sure you know it well! 🙂

-Elementary Backstroke
+Elementary Backstroke:

 Last but not least, we’ll be covering the elementary backstroke.
 This technique is great for swimming medium-to-long distances while conserving your energy with your head above water.
-Check out the video (3:21) below for a great overview of the elementary backstroke’s fundamentals:

 The elementary backstroke is also helpful for towing injured swimmers to safety.
 By knowing when to use each of these techniques in the water, you’ll be prepared for any lifesaving situation!
 Below are a few more helpful tips for your 400-yard swim test:

-- Don’t get too excited: Strong swimmers sometimes fail the Lifesaving swim tests because they take off too quickly and tire themselves out right away.
+• Don’t get too excited: Strong swimmers sometimes fail the Lifesaving swim tests because they take off too quickly and tire themselves out right away.
 Take your time and breathe.

-- Practice and plan: If possible, practice each stroke for a few minutes before taking the swim test.
+• Practice and plan: If possible, practice each stroke for a few minutes before taking the swim test.
 Going in with a game plan will make completing the test so much easier.

-- Goggles: If you’re nervous, goggles will make this test much, much easier.
+• Goggles: If you’re nervous, goggles will make this test much, much easier.
 Even if you need to borrow someone else’s pair, goggles will be a tremendous help if you’re not 100% confident in your swimming abilities.

-- Push off correctly: When making the sharp turns at the end of the pool, be sure to give yourself time to glide in the water.
+• Push off correctly: When making the sharp turns at the end of the pool, be sure to give yourself time to glide in the water.
 This will save you energy and shorten the distance you’ll need to swim.

-- Use breaststroke or elementary backstroke: If you’re feeling tired, doing the breaststroke or elementary backstroke will allow you to rest and catch your breath.
+• Use breaststroke or elementary backstroke: If you’re feeling tired, doing the breaststroke or elementary backstroke will allow you to rest and catch your breath.
 The front crawl (freestyle) tends to be anaerobic and will usually be the most exhausting.

 I know this section was a little video-heavy, but visual learning is by far the best way to understand these techniques!
-After watching each of these clips and putting in a bit of practice, you should be 100% ready for your 400-meter swim.
+After watching each of these clips and putting in a bit of practice, you should be 100% ready for your 400-yard swim.
 My most important swimming tip?
 Remember, you’ve got this! 🙂

 3a) Common drowning situations and how to prevent them.